-Meanwhile lets just say that we are proud Terri Bogue contributed a whooping 8 entries.
+But we are proud to say that Terri Bogue contributed 8 entries already.

 Happy Cinco de Mayo!
 May your hands be washed well frequently and help prevent the spread of infection.
 I know this is not the typical toast to go with the annual Margarita splurging day that celebrates the Mexican army’s victory over the French army at the Battle of Puebla is 1862.
 I promise the intent […]

 Conflict is a natural part of life.
 We learn to resolve conflict so that we can be a part of the human condition that is designed to be social – so that we can be in relationship with others despite the conflict.
 In the emotionally-laden environment of healthcare, conflict consumes significant time and energy for […]